Relapsing polychondritis: Causes

 Relapsing polychondritis is an autoimmune disease in which the body's immune system begins to attack and destroy the cartilage tissues in the body.
 It has been postulated that both cell-mediated immunity and humoral immunity are responsible.

-Reasons for disease onset are not known, but there is no evidence of a genetic predisposition to developing relapsing polychondritis.
-However, there are cases where multiple members of the same family have been diagnosed with this illness.
-Studies indicate that some genetic contribution to susceptibility is likely.
+The reasons for disease onset are unknown.

 Diagnosis

 There is no specific test for relapsing polychondritis.
-Some people may exhibit abnormal lab results while others may have completely normal labs even during active flares.
+Some people may exhibit abnormal lab results, while others may have completely normal labs even during active flares.
+Patients with ear and nose chondritis with hematological (blood) abnormalities, including macrocytic anemia and thrombocytopenia, should be tested for a newly-recognized disease called VEXAS syndrome.

 Diagnostic criteria

-There are several clinical criteria used to diagnose this disease.
+Several clinical criteria are used to diagnose this disease.
 McAdam et al. introduced the clinical criteria for RP in 1976.
 These clinical criteria have later been expanded by Damiani et al. in 1979 and finally Michet et al. modified them in 1986.
 See the following table for these diagnostic clinical criteria and the number of conditions required for an official diagnosis.

 Laboratory findings

-Patients presenting with acute episodes often have high levels of inflammatory markers such as erythrocyte sedimentation rate or C-reactive protein, ESR or CRP.
+Patients presenting with acute episodes often have high levels of inflammatory markers such as erythrocyte sedimentation rate (ESR) or C-reactive protein (CRP).
 Patients often have cartilage-specific antibodies present during acute relapsing polychondritis episodes.
-Antinuclear antibody reflexive panel, rheumatoid factor, and antiphospholipid antibodies are tests that may assist in the evaluation and diagnosis of autoimmune connective-tissue diseases.
+Antinuclear antibody reflexive panel, rheumatoid factor, and antiphospholipid antibodies are tests that may assist in the evaluation and diagnosis of autoimmune connective tissue diseases.

 Imaging studies

 FDG positron emission tomography (PET) may be useful to detect the condition early.
-Other imaging studies including MRI, CT scans, and X-rays may reveal inflammation and/or damaged cartilage facilitating diagnosis.
+Other imaging studies, including MRI, CT scans, and X-rays, may reveal inflammation and/or damaged cartilage, facilitating diagnosis.

 Special tests

 Biopsy

-Biopsy of the cartilage tissue (for example, ear) may show tissue inflammation and destruction, and may help with the diagnosis.
+A biopsy of cartilage tissue (for example, the ear) may demonstrate tissue inflammation and destruction; however, it does not confirm the diagnosis.
 The Biopsy of cartilage in patients with relapsing polychondritis may demonstrate chondrolysis, chondritis, and perichondritis.

 Pulmonary function tests

-It is useful to do a full set of pulmonary function tests, including inspiratory and expiratory flow-volume loops.
+PFTs are usually not useful; in most cases, changes in pulmonary function tests will not correlate with tracheomalacia.
+Therefore, findings on the full set of pulmonary function tests, including inspiratory and expiratory flow-volume loops, usually represent late disease.
 Patterns consistent with either extrathoracic or intrathoracic obstruction (or both) may occur in this disease.
 Pulmonary function tests (flow-volume loops) provide a useful noninvasive means of quantifying and following the degree of extrathoracic airway obstruction in relapsing polychondritis.